Releasing the Neck & Shoulders with Clinical Somatics

 Clinical Somatic Education is gentle, therapeutic, and suitable for all ages and physical abilities.

-Lie down on a carpet or exercise mat and enjoy a relaxing 75-minute movement class.
-The class is broken up into individual MP3 audio tracks so that you can choose which exercises you want to do each day.
+Lie down on a carpet or exercise mat and enjoy a relaxing 77-minute movement class.
 At the end of class, you’ll feel a wonderful sense of release in your neck and shoulder muscles and overall relaxation.

 *Please note that all the exercises in this class are also included in Full Body Pain Relief & Relaxation.